- Food and Cooking»

 - Soup Recipes

 Homemade Vegetable Soup: A Nutritious Pot of Love For Your family

-I woke up this morning craving the vegetable soup my mom made when I was a little girl.
+I woke up this morning craving the vegetable soup of my childhood.

 It was the 1950s.
 We lived frugally, but I don't think we ever considered ourselves poor.
 We had a house and clothes to wear.
 Daddy had a car, and we had nourishing food every evening.
 Our meals weren't gourmet--they were frugal, but they were homemade and cooked with love.
 Back then there was no "Hamburger Helper", we hadn't heard of McDonalds, and frozen dinners were still relatively new--and a luxury we really couldn't afford.

 Mom never measured her ingredients, so there's no written recipe.
 But in the afternoon, when I got home from school, I usually sat at the kitchen table puzzling over homework while the evening meal was prepared.
 I was an inquisitive little kid, and liked to observe what was going on in the kitchen.